dataweaversio/SmartSolrSchema/README.md

 5. Close the dialog and open the Indexing Manager
 6. Rebuild the indexes
 7. You can check the Crawling log file to make sure you're not getting errors about unknown fields.

-## Date *_dtm Bugfix

-This module also fixes a Sitecore bug where Solr datetimeCollection has fieldNameFormat="{0}_dtm" but the schema builder format is "*_tdtm"

-## Date Sorting

-There is a somewhat common issue with sorting by date fields in Solr where it does not always sort correctly.
-It happens more often if you have a lot of items that you are searching and ordering.
-This has been blogged about [here](https://www.sitecorenutsbolts.net/2014/11/06/Sitecore-Sorting-by-Date-with-SOLR/) by Rich Seal, where the fix is to add a date field to the solr managed schema that is `indexed="true" stored="false"`.
-I have made this easier for you by automatically adding a `*_tdts` dynamic field with this setting.
-You can then use it in your project as follows:

-1. Open the `App_Config/Modules/SmartSolrSchema/DateTimeSortable.config` and uncomment the example computed field.
-Update the `fieldName` parameter with your field name.
-2. Add as many fields as you need to sort by here.
-3. Build and deploy your solution and do a full index rebuild
-4. You can now sort by `fieldname_tdts` which will return accurate results.

-## Who

-This module is written and maintained by [Mark Gibbons](https://github.com/markgibbons25) and other people in the Dataweavers team.